 Challenge and Solution

-MAAP is addressing these community needs by:
+MAAP addresses these community needs by:

-- Developing open source software in the open from project inception.
+- Developing open-source software from project inception

 Collaboration and Interoperability

 Interoperability requires a new approach to data stewardship.
 The MAAP data team has explored new methods of metadata curation to meet the needs of the Earth observation research community.
-The data publication workflow enables traditional data publication and data aggregation activities such as organizing and storing data and developing metadata, then makes that data discoverable to users in a centralized, cloud-based location.
+The data publication workflow enables traditional data publication and data aggregation activities such as organizing and storing data and developing metadata, then makes these data discoverable to users in a centralized, cloud-based location.

 The platform and the data stewardship approach are designed to lower barriers to data use and enable interactions among researchers, data providers, data curators, scientific subject matter experts, and technologists from both NASA and ESA.

 In accordance with NASA’s open data policy, all data, services, and software are freely and openly available to research and applications communities, private industry, academia, and the general public.